Online Relationship Counseling for Seniors

 Dawn Ferera

-senior relationship counseling
+senior citizens in a relationship

 Senior couples, like all couples, experience relationship issues.
 Relationships change over time and each stage of life brings with it its own set of challenges.
 That being said, senior couples, despite making up the largest growing segment of the population, are generally underrepresented in couple’s counseling.

 The natural course of aging can place a strain on even the strongest of relationships.
+Below are just a few of the common challenges experienced by seniors that impact their relationships:

 • Lifestyle changes like retirement, illness, or a move can disrupt long-standing patterns of daily life.
 This is especially true if the changes are sudden and unexpected.